 Asana 6: Ashtanga namaskar (8 body Parts Salutation)

 Now gently bring your knees down on the floor, push your hips backward, and sliding forward rest your chin and chest down on the floor.
 Remain in this posture.
-Now your eight body parts that are both the palms, both feet, knees, chest, and chin are touching the floor.
+Now your eight body parts are both the palms, feet, knees, chest, and chin touching the floor.
 This is called salutation from eight points of the body (Ashtanga namaskar).